 It seems to me that in our dependence on money and large industrial systems we’ve lost our fundamental ability to work together and to sustain ourselves from the earth.
 That feels scary!
 But I do have hope that by understanding the forces we’re up against and by connecting more with each other we can start to detach ourselves from the teats of the industrial mother pig and reshape the way energy and resources flow.

-In the last two years I’ve been on a mission to find and connect people who have figured out how to free energy for things that matter.
+Through the Good Energy Project I’ve been on a mission to find and connect people who have figured out how to free energy for things that matter.
 In 2023 I started my podcast as a way of sharing these meetings.
 Since then I’ve discovered that I love the practice of interviewing - sitting in a space of curiosity with people and discovering together.

-My dream is to hold a space for deep creative conversation that breaks through polarised thinking and discovers new possibilities for shifting the economic and cosmological foundations of our society.
+My delight is to hold space for deep creative conversation that breaks through polarised thinking and discovers new possibilities for shifting the economic and cosmological foundations of our society.

 This search feels both personal and political.
 I want to understand economics and politics.
 But I also want to look inside to understand the mental structures and beliefs that deplete my energy and reinforce a feeling of scarcity.
 I don’t think you can separate the personal from the political.